 EAS Auction - Evening

 Dinner (optional) Stuffed Chicken Breast or Eggplant Couscous & Roasted Red Pepper Lasagna.
 Annual Honey show winners will be announced along with our great auction.
 This is always a fun event.
 You are encouraged to donate something of value to be auctioned off benefit of EAS.
+We have a great menu.

 Our Mission Is: